Yoga for Reducing Anxiety? It Depends…

 The benefits of yoga for reducing anxiety are generally related to the extraordinary effect that yoga can have on helping a person feel more calm, directly reducing feelings, sensations and symptoms of anxiety, and reducing the need or desire to be in control of situations over which we have little or no control.

 As well as general health benefits that come from moving and stretching, a breath-centred and mindful approach has long term benefits in the balancing of the nervous system, stimulating the relaxation response, and being an antidote to stress.

 Practicing a calm steady rhythm of breathing, regularly, is often more beneficial than bending and stretching.
 Of course, not everything works in the same way for everyone.
 It depends……

-For example, forwarding bending movements with a focus on exhaling might help some people to feel more calm and a sense of letting go.
+For example, forward-bending movements with a focus on exhaling might help some people to feel more calm and a sense of letting go.
 However, this may be difficult or not possible for someone who has back issues.
 Similarly, lying down for relaxation or yoga nidra seems an obvious way to help relax and reduce anxiety, but some people (not everyone) may feel more anxious doing this.
 The use of a pranayama technique such as nadi sodhana can be very helpful for some people, but leaves other people feeling more anxious.

 So, whilst yoga might generally be seen as beneficial for someone who experiences anxiety, particular practices and techniques can be more or less helpful (or not) for different people.
-Having a teacher who knows how to design personal practices for individual needs, and can assist us in the development of a suitable personalised yoga practice, can have significant and sustainable benefits in reducing anxiety and improving well-being.
+Having a teacher or therapist who knows how to design personal practices for individual needs, and can assist us in the development of a suitable personalised yoga practice, can have significant and sustainable benefits in reducing anxiety and improving well-being.

 Written by Michael de Manincor BA (Hons), Grad Dip Ed, M Psych, PhD